Johnhalk/sbtt/README.md

 ```
 And follow the prompts on screen input.

-- Then Withdraw until under balance is lower than theoretical balance:
+- Then Withdraw until balance is lower than theoretical balance:

 ```
 acc.withdraw(100)